Leg extension and curl machines are staples in any serious gym, and over the years, I’ve tested more of them than I can count.

 It’s also where the better warranty terms start (lifetime, at least on the frame).

-To upgrade to a premium leg extension machine like Reflex or Cybex, you’d have to splurge 5-8 times over.
+To upgrade to a premium leg extension machine, you’d have to splurge 5-8 times over.

 Below is a price reference graph.